someengineering/resoto.com/blog/2022/12-19-from-cloud2sql/index.md

 ![Dependencies of an AWS ELB](./img/aws_elb_relationships.svg)

+Here we can see how a load balancer is part of a VPC and subnet and how there are EC2 instances underneath an ELB.
+We also see that sometimes Amazon's Elastic Container Service (ECS) creates ELBs, as there's an edge from a ECS service to the ELB kind.

 To represent an individual node, Resoto uses a unified data model with strict typing and support for inheritance.
 In practice this has the advantage that you can either ask for e.g. all of your infrastructure's load balancers, or you can ask for AWS ELBs specifically.
 Speaking of which, here is the model for an ELB.

 <ZoomPanPinch>